msg-systems/holmes-extractor/README.md

 The word-level matching and the high-level operation of structural matching between search-phrase and document subgraphs both work more or less as one would expect.
-What is perhaps more in need of further comment is the semantic analysis code subsumed in the `semantics.py` script.
+What is perhaps more in need of further comment is the semantic analysis code subsumed in the `parsing.py` script as well as in the `language_specific_rules.py` script for each language..

 `SemanticAnalyzer` is an abstract class that is subclassed for each new
 language: at present by `EnglishSemanticAnalyzer` and `GermanSemanticAnalyzer`.
+These classes contain most semantic analysis code.
+`SemanticMatchingHelper` is an abstract class, again with an concrete implementation for each language, that contains semantic analysis code that is required at matching time.
+Moving this out to a separate class family was necessary because, on operating systems that spawn processes rather than forking processes (e.g. Windows), `SemanticMatchingHelper` instances have to be serialized when the worker processes are created; this would not be possible for all `SemanticAnalyzer` instances because not all spaCy models are serializable and would also unnecessarily consume large amounts of memory.

-At present, all functionality that is common to the two languages is realised in the abstract parent class.
+At present, all functionality that is common to the two languages is realised in the two abstract parent classes.
-Especially because English and German are closely related languages, it is probable that functionality will need to be moved from the abstract parent class to specific implementing children classes when new semantic analyzers are added for new languages.
+Especially because English and German are closely related languages, it is probable that functionality will need to be moved from the abstract parent classes to specific implementing children classes if and when new semantic analyzers are added for new languages.

 The `HolmesDictionary` class is defined as a [spaCy extension attribute](https://spacy.io/usage/processing-pipelines#section-custom-components-attributes)